luca-Serena/Lunes-blockchain/README.md

 **Warning**: enabling logs will reduces performances and increments RAM usage.

-To execute some attack scenarios user the `--test` flag with `51`, `selfish` or `dos`.
-This flag initialize the simulator to run ALL tests with this configurations.
+To execute some attack scenarios use the `--test` flag with `51`, `selfish` or `dos`.
+This flag initializes the simulator to run ALL tests with this configurations.
 Each run's output is saved in a `txt` file inside the folder `./outputs`.

 For example running `./run-run-blockid -n 10000 -t 51` will perform `100` tests with a single attacker with increasing hashrate (from 1 to 100).
 Outputs are collected in the `./outputs` folder.